 Communicating with Committee Chairs and Committee Vice Chairs on behalf of the Chair, when necessary.

 Collect agenda items from Councillors on behalf of the Chair and send them to the Administrative Department through proper communication channels (e.g. JotForm link, email, etc.) , when necessary.

+Approve agendas and meeting minutes, on behalf of the Chair, for distribution.

 Any other duties as delegated by the Council Chair.